 Tip: Build up your cybersecurity content marketing plan by working from a list of topics that would provide value to your customers based on issues they face on a daily basis.
 Once these assets are created, use this content to nurture new and existing prospects.

-Marketing teams in every cybersecurity company know the challenges around case studies and testimonials in this market.
+Marketing teams in every cybersecurity company know the challenges around social proof, case studies, and testimonials in this market.
 Customers are often reluctant to announce to the world what products and solutions they use to keep their organizations secure.
 While the reason is obvious—inviting a breach from a hacker who knows the loopholes—it leaves cybersecurity marketers with a problem: How can you maximize the value of a happy and satisfied customer for prospecting efforts?

-One way to help prospects understand the benefits of your solution without explicitly naming them is to write use case-oriented thought leadership articles based on client engagement but anonymized and with broader best practices referenced.
+One way to help prospects understand the benefits of your solution without explicitly naming them in case studies is to write use case-oriented thought leadership articles based on client engagement but anonymized and with broader best practices referenced.
 This serves as high-value content as well as education around the challenges presented and a solution offered.

 Another way to get your name out there without having your customer reveal any security secrets is to invite clients to discuss trends in published content.
-Ideally, this should be in alignment with your solutions, even if they don’t reference your solutions directly.
+Ideally, this should be in alignment with your solutions, even if they don’t reference your cyber security solutions directly.
 This is particularly valuable for high-profile clients, such as F500 or other well-known entities.

 Tip: Be creative in finding ways to showcase your solution’s value in the customer’s voice and “promote” a happy customer without having them tout your products overtly.
 The simple association with them can get you noticed.